elastisys/compliantkubernetes-apps/helmfile/charts/opensearch/configurer/files/dashboards-resources/welcome.md

 # Welcome to Compliant Kubernetes!

+## What's new

+Here you can find the most relevant features and changes for the last couple of releases of Compliant Kubernetes

+- You are now allowed to proxy and port-forward to prometheus in the Workload Cluster, more about that [here](https://elastisys.io/compliantkubernetes/user-guide/metrics/#accessing-prometheus). **[v0.26]**
+- As a User admin, you can now create namespaces yourself using [HNC](https://kubernetes.io/blog/2020/08/14/introducing-hierarchical-namespaces/), we have written a guide [here](https://elastisys.io/compliantkubernetes/user-guide/faq/#how-do-i-add-a-new-namespace) on how you do this in Compliant Kubernetes. **[v0.25]**

 ## Public docs

 In case you get lost, don't forget to check out the [public docs](https://elastisys.io/compliantkubernetes/).
 Here are the most common topics: